Wedding readings for every kind of couple

 This bed thy center is, these walls, thy sphere.

-Funny wedding readings
+Funny wedding readings and poems

 'A Word to Husbands' by Ogden Nash